udexon/PhosCloudless/FSR2_Benefits.md

 Cloudless vs. cloud.
 Like Linux cloning Unix.

-#### Cloning: A Low Hanging Fruit

-- Perhaps the fact that GNU Linux and other free software projects cloned the Unix operating system too successfully has resulted in most people forgetting that cloning itself is not much of an innovative exercise.

-While cloning does not diminish the usefulness of GNU Linux and related free software, it also proved that it is possible to cloning commercial systems such as social media systems as free software projects.

-All components of MAGAF are open source.
-May need to re build missing parts.
-Or start with projects like Signal.

-Phos Cloudless is the platform that can glue all  open source components, in whatever programming languages, during execution (using Phos messaging) and training new programmers (YAHUDI simplifying learning).

-- With all the above, possible to achieve?

-- How?

-- Highlight YAHUDI as method to recruit collaborators for all project owners.

-YAHUDI can overcome this ....

-Next step is to recruit project owners to use Phos.
-Reward with Earn Money as You Learn.

-__Metaprogramming__

-Programming manipulates data and produce solution in code.
-Metaprogramming manipulates code.
-All programmers should progress towards metaprogramming and then mathematics.
+6. __Old guards__

+Unlike the initial free software movement, today we need to fight the establishment -- old guards ....
+Descendants and proponents of old software.

 :: Vision action

 Vision and action.
 Vision is free software that users can modify live.
 Action is ID-less messaging.

-:: Old guards

-Unlike the initial free software movement, today we need to fight the establishment -- old guards ....
-Descendants and proponents of old software.

 __Ageism__

+(Ageism is related to programmer fragmentation.
+Old programmers have more value when fragmentation is overcome.)

 :: Ageism // prepend paragraph with word, like colon definition.
 Then relate paragraphs using labels.
 Next, lower level of hypertext.
 Integrate with graph of questions